supa2/Automaton/Machine-class-reference.md

 * [begin](#begin-tbl-w-messages-msg_w-)
 * [event](#event-id-)

-### begin( tbl, w, [messages], [msg_w] ) ###
+### begin( tbl, width ) ###

 Calls the Machine base class initialization code.
-Links a *state transition table* to the machine and optionally adds an incoming messaging queue if the machine needs to be able to process incoming messages.
+Links a *state transition table* to the machine.
 Each machine subclass should define its own begin() method which, in turn should call Machine::begin() to get the ball rolling.

     Machine::begin( state_table, ELSE );
-	Machine::begin( state_table, ELSE, messages, MSG_END );

-The *ELSE* and *MSG_END* parameters are identifiers from the *STATES* and *MESSAGES* enum section of the class definition.
-They are used to determine the dimensions of the data structures.
+The *ELSE* is an identifier from the *STATES* enum section of the class definition.
+It is used to determine the dimensions of the data structure.

-For this reason each *STATES* enum must end with an *ELSE* event and each *MESSAGES* enum must end with a *MSG_END* entry.
+For this reason each *STATES* enum must end with an *ELSE* event.

 	const static state_t state_table[] PROGMEM = {
 	/*                  ON_ENTER    ON_LOOP    ON_EXIT  EVT_INPUT   EVT_EOL   ELSE */